rob-myers/rob-myers.github.io/docs/plan.md

    > Need to outset line by computing intersection points
 - Can paint polygons using CLI
    > We'll use them to create triggers

+- Concerning style:
+   - still feel `obs` are too simplistic
+   - lets try creating some meshes
+   - maybe keep the walls high and use 1/2/3

 - ✅ Add builtins `true` and `false`
 - ✅ Implement `IfClause` in shell